wutong8023/Auto-Bibfile/README.md

 # Auto-Bibfile
 Auto-Bibfile is an automatic toolkit for README.md generation based on bibtex file.

 This repository is maintained by [Tongtong Wu](https://wutong8023.site).
-Please don't hesitate to send me an email to collaborate or fix some entries (wutong8023 AT gmail.com).
-The automation script of this repo is adapted from [Automatic_Awesome_Bibliography](https://github.com/TLESORT/Automatic_Awesome_Bibliography).
+Please don't hesitate to collaborate or fix some entries.
+The automation script of this repo is partially adapted from [Automatic_Awesome_Bibliography](https://github.com/TLESORT/Automatic_Awesome_Bibliography).

 ## Quick Start
 ```python scripts/bibtex_to_md.py```